dckms/system-architecture/_sources/emacsway/it/sdlc/models/agile/analysis/concerns/balancing-business-technical-concerns.rst.txt

     **There is no apparent limit to the benefits of quality, only limits in our ability to understand how to achieve higher quality.**

     Quality isn't a purely economic factor.
-    People need to do work they are proud of.
+    People need to do work :ref:`they are proud of <emacsway-developer-motivation>`.
     I remember talking to the manager of a mediocre team.
     He went home on the weekends and made fancy ironwork as a blacksmith.
     He met his need for quality; he just met it outside of work.